amanrai31/JavaScript/random/RANDOM.md

 - slight diff b/w forEach and map,filter,reduce is that map returns a new array and forEach just performs some operation.

+- window object represents an open window in a browser.
+It's browser's object (not js's) & automatically created by browser.

 -----

 MAP Polyfill